FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Pro Reference Manual 2021/Chapter 4.rst

    C_v = \frac{C_w\, \gamma}{\gamma_s - C_w\, (\gamma_s - \gamma)}

+where:

-where γ = specific weight of the water and γ\ :sub:`s` = specific weight of the sediment.
+    γ = specific weight of the water:

+    γ\ :sub:`s` = specific weight of the sediment.

 The sediment concentration can also be expressed in parts per million (ppm) by multiplying the concentration by weight C\ :sub:`w` by 10\ :sup:`6`.
 The specific weight of the mudflow mixture γ\ :sub:`m` is a function of the sediment concentration by volume: